flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-10-01/index.md

     _key: card-1-de28adb3-c11e-4768-ae26-edb7d6e02e69
   - order: 1
     body: >-
-      > ‘I’m a victim of sexual assault….
+      > "I’m a victim of sexual assault….
 We do treat people differently who are either the victims or perpetrators of this based on their politics now, or based on their gender now.
 That is a huge mistake.
 America, it’s a huge mistake.”

       Kellyanne Conway, WH counselor, speaking to CNN's Jake Tapper about the nomination and debate over the President's Supreme Court nominee, Brett